Types of Endorsements

 In this type of endorsement contains not only the signature of the endorser but also the name of the person in whose favour the endorsement is made, then it is an endorsement in full.

-In such an endorsement, it is only the endorsee who can transfer the instrument.
+In Special or Full Endorsement an endorsement, it is only the endorsee who can transfer the instrument.

 Example: A is the holder of a bill endorsed by B in the blank.
 A writes over B’s signature the words “Pay to C or order.”
 A is not liable as an endorser but the writing operates as an endorsement in full from B to C.